CalAcademy-Genomics/calacademy-genomics.github.io/equipment/nanodrop.md

     [This useful guide](https://tools.thermofisher.com/content/sfs/brochures/TN52646-E-0215M-NucleicAcid.pdf) to interpreting NanoDrop DNA/RNA curves is available from ThermoFisher.
 11. Once you have finished reading all of your samples, wipe down the NanoDrop pedestal with a damp Kimwipe to clean it and return the arm of the instrument to the lowered position.
+12. To export your data:
+   - **Ultra:** Insert a USB drive into the port on the rear of the instrument.
+Press "End Experiment" and follow the onscreen prompts.
-12. To export your table, click on the REPORTS option in the lower left corner.
+   - **2000C:** Click on the REPORTS option in the lower left corner.
 Highlight all of your samples that you wish to export and click EXPORT.
 Save as an .xml file (to open later in excel) on a flash drive.
 Close the software when done.

 {: .note }
 For samples with DNA concentrations >100 ng/µL, a dilution of 25 ng/µL should be made to work with for PCR.